halset/jskdata/README.md

   gndlapi.download((fileName, in) -> { # or implement Receiver
   });

+  // download using GeoNorge "NedlastingsAPI" with authentication.
+  // NB: This requires a special user for HTTP Basic Authentication, not
+  // a normal GeoID account.
-  // download using GeoNorge "NedlastingsAPI" with authentication Downloader gndlapia = new GeoNorgeDownloadAPI(geonorgeUsername, geonorgePassword);
+  Downloader gndlapia = new GeoNorgeDownloadAPI(geonorgeUsername, geonorgePassword);
   gndlapia.setFormatNameFilter(n -> n.contains("SOSI"));
   gndlapia.dataset("6e05aefb-f90e-4c7d-9fb9-299574d0bbf6");